How to Lead a Remote Team: The Complete Guide

 Focus on a Portfolio, Not a Signature Activity

-I generally categorize activities into three families.
+I generally classify activities into three families.

 Social Formats